snaulX/snaulX/README.md

 #### Old:
 * [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) - my 3D puzzle-game on Unity for Ludum Dare 45 (was showed only in local subevent in Omsk).
 It was my first expirience in gamedev and Unity.
 * [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) - my 2D RPG on [KorGE](https://github.com/korlibs/korge) for KorJAM (game jam for KorGE engine).
-* [Beer Stranding](https://github.com/snaulX/Beer_Stranding) - joke 2D platformer on [Defold](https://github.com/defold/defold) for Ludum Dare 53 (was showed only in local subevent in Omsk).
 * Several small games that are at the bottom of my repos.

 ### Mino programming language
 I made own compilable programming language with changable syntax named Mino. *Works only simple constructions.* I don't developing it now, progress has stopped a 3 years ago.
 * [Mino](https://github.com/snaulX/Mino) - repo with all binaries, examples and description of the language.
 * [TokensBuilder.NET](https://github.com/snaulX/TokensBuilder.NET) - backend of the compiler for .NET.
-* [Tangara](https://github.com/snaulX/Tangara) - frontend of the compiler: lexer and parser.
+* [Tangara](https://github.com/snaulX/Mino_Tangara) - frontend of the compiler: lexer and parser.

 ### My other projects:
 * [gray_to_green](https://github.com/snaulX/gray_to_green) - small web app (hosted on github pages) to convert grayscale textures to green.
 * [ToyRenderer_GL](https://github.com/snaulX/ToyRenderer_GL) - toy renderer using OpenGL and [Silk.NET](https://github.com/dotnet/Silk.NET) written on C#.
-* [Enigma.Window](https://github.com/wings-studio/Enigma.Window) - C library for work with different windowing and input libraries (GLFW, SDL2 and etc).
+* [Enigma.Window](https://github.com/snaulX/Enigma.Window) - C library for work with different windowing and input libraries (GLFW, SDL2 and etc).
 * SmartOffice - manage smart devices in your office from computer.
 Project divides on: [server](https://github.com/snaulX/SmartOffice_server) - server made on *Node.js+Express*, [client app](https://github.com/snaulX/SmartOffice_app) for managing devices (*C# & WPF*), [simulator](https://github.com/snaulX/SmartOffice_test) for simulate devices (*Java & JavaFx*).
 Made on hackathon in two days.
 * [RoadmapView](https://github.com/snaulX/RoadmapView) - customizable view for displaying roadmap in Android.
 Written on Kotlin.
 * [Calculator](https://github.com/snaulX/Calculator) - calculator written in one week on Java using Swing.
 Maybe in future rewrite it on Kotlin.